LackOfMorals/lackofmorals.github.io/_posts/2024-4-15-neo4j-query-api.md

 - Avoids having to install and maintain Drivers
 - Works well where the rich feature set offered by Drivers is not required.

  Although the HTTP API has withstood the passage of time rather well, it is not entirely immune to ageing.
 After much consideration, it was decided to invest in building a new API that retained the benefits of the HTTP API, designed with modern architectural patterns and technology, be consistent in its usage, and work with Aura, something the HTTP API does not do.
-I'm forever greatful to the Engineers who made that feautre list a reality
+I'm forever greatful to the Engineers who made that feature list a reality

 Lets start to explore the approach taken by the Query API with an example, based on our Movies sample dataset.